Staff

 During Key Stage 3, pupils are encouraged to gain their iDEA Bronze Award.
 The Inspiring Digital Enterprise Award is an international award-winning programme that helps young people to develop digital, enterprise and employability skills.
 Throughout a series of online challenges, participants can win career enhancing badges, unlock new opportunities and, ultimately, gain industry recognised awards that help them to stand out from the crowd.

 Pupils also take part in various Computer Science related competitions, such as the Bebras Computational Thinking Challenge, Alan Turing Cryptography Competition and CyberFirst Girls.
-The Department has organised trips to Bletchley Park, Amazon Web Services, Jaguar Land Rover and Microsoft.
+The Department has organised trips to Bletchley Park, Amazon Web Services, Jaguar Land Rover and Microsoft and JCB.

 At Key Stage 4 students have the option of choosing a GCSE in Computer Science or Business.
 If they do not follow that pathway, it is envisaged that the skills and knowledge gained at Key Stage 3 will provide a good base of knowledge and understanding for beyond Key Stage 4, be it at college, sixth form, an apprenticeship or employment.